How Ruby on Rails Could Be Much Better

 A rant by Zed Shaw, the man who wrote the original version of the Ruby application server Mongrel got me thinking about the experiences DreamHost has had hosting Ruby on Rails driven websites over the past couple of years.
-The rant itself is somewhat lengthy but is an interesting (albeit self-indulgent) read if you’re either a Ruby on Rails developer, a nerd who’s just into stuff like that, or interested in the behind-the-scenes of a highly public open source project.
+The rant itself was somewhat lengthy but an interesting (albeit self-indulgent) read if you’re either a Ruby on Rails developer, a nerd who’s just into stuff like that, or interested in the behind-the-scenes of a highly public open-source project.

 I don’t have anything to add to Zed Shaw’s comments about how the Rails development team operates as I don’t have any personal knowledge of that.
 What I do have personal knowledge of is how difficult it can be to get a Rails application up and running and to keep it running.
 DreamHost has over 10 years of experience running applications in most of the most popular web programming frameworks and Rails has and continues to be one of the most frustrating.